Academic Policy and Procedures

-At the end of the first, second and third years, students take required OSCE's (a "CPX" at the end of the third year).
+At the end of Phase 1 and Phase 2, students take required OSCEs (a "CPX" at the end of Phase 2).
 Students may retake an OSCE if they fail it.
-However, if they fail the retake, they have 6 months to pass a second retake.
-If they fail the second retake, they come before the Committee on Academic Standing.
+If the student fails the retake, they have 6 months to pass a second retake.
+However, if the student fails the second retake, they will be reviewed by CAPP.

-Students are discouraged from taking any make-up exam in one area while in an unrelated course/clerkship.
+Students are discouraged from taking any make-up exam in one area while they are participating in an unrelated course/clerkship.
 Students who plan to take an exam in one course during class time in another course need the written permission of the course director of the latter.
 Students who choose to take an NBME subject exam at a time when a regularly scheduled NBME exam is not being offered will bear the cost of the exam and the proctor.

-If a student fails to take a scheduled NBME exam without an excused absence, he or she will be charged for any costs associated with the missed or unused exam, and may have a professionalism note place in their Cbase record.
+If a student fails to take a scheduled NBME exam without an excused absence, he or she will be charged for any costs associated with the missed or unused exam, and may have a professionalism note placed in their student record.

 - Has passing grades in all courses, clerkships, electives, standardized patient exams and other mandatory exercises; and